-My name is Lisa Miele, and I am so excited to begin my journey as Lead Guide in the Primary 4 classroom.
-From the first moment I stepped upon the Athena campus two years ago, my heart immediately opened to the beauty and happiness of the community.
+I am excited to continue my journey as Lead Guide in the Primary 4 classroom.
+From the first moment I stepped upon the Athena campus three years ago, my heart immediately opened to the beauty and happiness of the community.
 It is a feeling of family and coming home that is familiar and important to me.

 I come from a big family of loving and passionate Italians.
 My mother immigrated to the states when she was 14 and my father’s maternal and paternal grandparents also immigrated from Italy.
 From a very young age, I have been taught about the importance of family, and as a result, I have spent most of my life searching for those pockets of life that feel as connected as my own family does.
 My journey has brought me to many sweet places and communities and, now, I feel like I have found another little pocket of life and family here at Athena.

 My teaching path and career have kept me joyfully inspired over the past 18 years.
 I have been passionate about learning how to best support children through nature education, social & emotional growth, sensory integration, movement, music and most of all through Montessori education over this time period.
 My first experience with a young child happened at age five, when my younger brother, Rocco, was born.
 I thought and believed he was my baby and my mother cultivated this love inside of me, not only for my brother, but for my older sister, and all people.